State Representations as Incentives for Reinforcement Learning Agents: A Sim2Real Analysis on Robotic Grasping: Methodology

-Six representation abstraction spaces are formulated in this and the next section to train \gls{RL} agents through the reward function and compared with a non-\gls{RL} baseline.
+Six state representation spaces are formulated in this and the next section to train \gls{RL} agents through the reward function and compared with a non-\gls{RL} baseline.
 The methods vary from predefined hard-coded spaces to a more general end-to-end paradigm, as shown in Figure \ref{fig: Comparison}.

-\textbf{Non-RL Baseline}: The baseline method employed is Ruckig, a real-time, open-source, and time-optimal trajectory generation algorithm described in \cite{berscheid2021jerk}.
-The baseline has full system knowledge, and therefore, it serves as an upper bound for the performance of the RL agents.
+\textbf{Non-\gls{RL} Baseline}: The baseline method employed is Ruckig, a real-time, open-source, and time-optimal trajectory generation algorithm described in \cite{berscheid2021jerk}.
+The baseline has full knowledge of environment dynamics, and therefore, it serves as an upper bound for the performance of the \gls{RL} agents.

-\textbf{State RL Agent}: The first learning agent and the simplest state representation abstraction is implemented through a hard-coded numerical approach.
-This particular agent, denoted as the State RL agent , relies on the manipulator's encoder measurements, and its state space is defined as follows:
+\textbf{State \gls{RL} Agent}: The first learning agent and the simplest state representation is implemented through a hard-coded numerical approach.
+This particular agent, denoted as the State \gls{RL} agent , relies on the manipulator's encoder measurements, and its state space is defined as

-In this context, ${\Delta}x_t$ and ${\Delta}y_t$ are the positional errors between the end effector and the target position of the box in x and y-axes, while $q_{i_t}$ is the i-th joint position of the manipulator.
+where ${\Delta}x_t$ and ${\Delta}y_t$ are the positional errors between the end effector and the target position of the object in x and y-axes, and $q_{i_t}$ is the i-th joint position of the manipulator.

-\textbf{Vision-to-State RL Agent}: The \gls{VtS} RL agent represents the transition between numerical and image-based representations.
+\textbf{Vision-to-State \gls{RL} Agent}: The \gls{VtS} \gls{RL} agent represents the transition between numerical and image-based representations.
 Rather than relying on the manipulator's encoders, the joint angles and the positional errors, as described above, are predicted here from image observations.
-The convolutional backbone (see section \ref{backbone}), processes RGB images and a shallow \gls{MLP} consisting of 4 layers is pre-trained to predict the numerical state of the agent.
+The convolutional backbone (see section \ref{backbone}) processes RGB images and a shallow \gls{MLP} consisting of 4 layers is pre-trained to predict the numerical state of the agent.
+Due to the occlusion and finite training data, a perfect numerical state is not observable from the image space and the output of MLP contains regression error.
+Hence, to keep the comparison fair, an identical state RL agent is entirely trained over the estimated states.